lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

 Inside the build directory are three sub-directories. ``tutorial_01_geometry`` and ``tutorial_02_partition_mesh``  remain from the previous two tutorials.
-The third directory, ``tutorial_03_solverprep``, pertains to the targets we just build.
+The third directory, ``tutorial_03_solverprep``, pertains to the targets we just built.

 It is worth noting that the ``tutorial_03_solverprep`` build directory contains all the files from the previous two tutorials.
 The additional files are the files from the ``abaqus_source_list`` that were acted on with the :meth:`waves.builders.copy_substitute` builder.
-In this case, there files were simply copied into the build directory with no modification to the source code. :ref:`tutorial_parameter_substitution_waves` will discuss how parameters can be inserted into these solver input files.
+In this case, the files were simply copied into the build directory with no modification to the source code. :ref:`tutorial_parameter_substitution_waves` will discuss how parameters can be inserted into these solver input files.